Puppy School · Full-day puppy training in Hastings & St Leonards

 The earlier the better, and nervous pups often benefit most — we simply pace everything to suit them.
 If we honestly feel a different route would be kinder, we’ll say so.

-What happens after the month?
+What happens after the four weeks?

 We hand the training over to you so it sticks, and many puppies carry on with day-school days to keep their socialisation and confidence topped up.
 We’ll talk you through the options.